Voyage of the Basset

-Voyage of the Basset is a fantasy novel published in 1996.
+Voyage of the Basset is an illustrated children's book published in 1996.
 It was written and illustrated by James C. Christensen in collaboration with Renwick St. James and Alan Dean Foster.
 It is about a widowed Victorian era professor, Algernon Aisling, his two daughters, Miranda and Cassandra, and their adventure on a ship called the Basset.

 Plot summary

 Miranda is sixteen and concerned with being sensible, while Cassandra, nine years and eleven months, likes and believes in magical things.
-Miranda is outnumbered in this family, because Professor Aisling lectures on mythology and legends at his university, and believes in mysterious and magical things too.
+Miranda is outnumbered because Professor Aisling lectures on mythology and legends at his university, takes Cassandra's side.

-But some of the members of the university think that it is nonsense to teach about myths and legends, because magical and mysterious things cannot be dissected, weighed and measured.
-One member in particular, Mr. Bilgewallow, takes delight in tormenting Professor Aisling, who wishes, and dreams, of a ship that would take him to the worlds where he might find the creatures of legend.
+Majority opinion at the university disparages Asiling's views, Mr. Bilgewallow, in particular.

-One evening, his wish comes true.
-As he and his daughters walk along the river, they come across a curious little ship, with a crew of dwarfs and gremlins.
+As Aisling and his daughters walk along the river, they counter a small ship with a crew of dwarfs and gremlins.
 One of the dwarfs introduces himself as Malachi, captain of H.M.S.
 Basset.
 He says that it is Professor Aisling's ship, conjured from his wishes and ready to sail on the "tides of inspiration".
-Aisling is astonished and delighted, and he and Cassandra waste no time in going aboard.
+Aisling and Cassandra waste no time in going aboard.
 Miranda needs a bit more coaxing.